-What You Can Do About Plantar Fasciitis
+What You Can Do About Plantar Fasciitis in Roseburg, OR

 Keeping an active lifestyle is so beneficial.
 But, did you know that your job or daily jog may contribute to an inflammatory condition in your feet?
 It's called plantar fasciitis, and it impacts the connective tissue between your heel and toes.
 At Wilks Advanced Foot Care in Roseburg, OR, Dr. Jason Wilks detects and treats this common podiatric issue.

 Advancing age and increased body weight (obesity) contribute to the pain and burning across the arch of the foot.
 Poor gait (specifically a rotation of the foot toward the midline of the body), flat arches and simple overuse escalate plantar fasciitis.

 The American Academy of Orthopaedic Surgeons (AAOS) says about two million adults in the United State develop this issue every year.
 However, most of these people manage symptoms well and avoid corrective surgery (plantar fascia release) when they promptly seek medical care.